Moody photograph of an empty wooden pier at sunset with a cruise ship sailing away on the horizon

 If you are late but the ship has not left

 Call immediately.
-Do not wait until you can almost see the terminal.
+Do not wait until you can “almost see the pier.”

-Give clear information: your name, ship, location, number of people, whether anyone is sick or injured, and your realistic arrival time.
-The ship may not be able to wait, but the people coordinating departure need accurate information.
+Explain where you are, how many people are with you, whether anyone is ill or injured, and your estimated arrival time.
+The ship may not wait, but the people coordinating the departure need accurate information.

 If the ship has already left